-Minors in Business and in Technological Entrepreneurship are offered to non-business students only.
-Business students who are interested in Technological Entrepreneurship should explore the Entrepreneurship concentration.
+Minors in Business and in Entrepreneurship are offered to non-business students only.

 To declare a minor in the D'Amore-McKim School of Business, students should complete the online minor registration form by clicking the BUSINESS MINOR PETITION LINK.
 Students will be required to log in using their MyNEU credentials.
 Once the form has been submitted, the student will receive a confirmation email to their husky email account and the student record will be updated within 10-14 business days.
-To declare a minor, students must have a 2.0 QPA and be a full-time undergraduate student in another Northeastern college.
+To declare a minor, students must have a 2.0 QPA and be a full-time undergraduate student at Northeastern.
 To graduate with the minor, students must attain a 2.0 QPA in the courses taken for the minor.
 No classes for the minor may be taken for a pass/fail grade.
-The minor is posted on your official transcript within one month of your graduation date.
+The minor is posted on the official transcript within one month of graduation.

 The Masters in International Management (MIM) is open to students who successfully complete a business major or minor and are interesting in pursuing international business at the graduate level with study in Boston and in Germany, Ireland, or Italy.
 For more information on MIM, please visit their website by clicking here.